tomit4/city_stats/README.md

 This is probably easily achievable via simple nested SELECT statements.
 See [sqlite's documentation](https://www.sqlite.org/docs.html).

+REFACTOR (express router):
+This project has already had 3 refactors, but I keep learning more as I move along.
+In looking into better routing, I cam across [this article](https://scribe.rip/express-js-routing-with-nested-paths-2526bae9d2e6) and [this github gist](https://gist.github.com/zcaceres/f38b208a492e4dcd45f487638eff716c) that explain how to more cleanly do routing.
+This would require another rewrite of the code however, as this changes the logic going further up the stack.

+REFACTOR (knexjs):
+This would also require another rewrite, and I specifically did not use knex or any query builder/ORM in order to learn the basics of sqlite, but ultimately knexjs would make this project much cleaner and probably have faster development time.

 OF NOTE, BUT DEPRECATED:
 There might be a better way to create the database using bash, the sqlite-cli, and sqlite's native json parser.
 See [this stackoverflow](https://stackoverflow.com/questions/46407770/how-to-convert-a-json-file-to-an-sqlite-database) article regarding how to "quickly" insert json into an sqlite database.